-Interstate Reconstruction projects will provide for the construction of new bridge structures, or the reconstruction or rehabilitation of existing bridge structures, consistent with improvements identified in the Bridge Management System.
+NHS Arterial Reconstruction projects will provide for the construction of new bridge structures, or the reconstruction or rehabilitation of existing bridge structures, consistent with improvements identified in the Bridge Management System.
 These projects will be designed to meet minimum design values for Controlling Design Criteria.
-Design values are presented in the AASHTO A Policy on Design Standards Interstate System, supplemented with the AASHTO A Policy on Geometric Design of Highways and Streets, AASHTO LRFD Bridge Design Specifications, AASHTO Standard Specifications for Highway Bridges, and the WYDOT Bridge Design Manual.
+Design values are presented in the AASHTO A Policy on Geometric Design of Highways and Streets, AASHTO LRFD Bridge Design Specifications, AASHTO Standard Specifications for Highway Bridges, and the WYDOT Bridge Design Manual.